veadotube Plugin for Touch Portal

 Plugin Settings

-These are optional, but you may want to enable Auto Request Current State Thumbnail Screenshot of Veadotube Plugin Settings Panel in Touch Portal
+These are optional, but you will want to enable Auto Request Current State Thumbnail if you plan to have Touch Portal display a State/Avatar

-Primary Instance Name Override
+Primary Instance Name Override (mini)

 Note: If nothing is entered, or if no match is found, the oldest running window/instance is controlled by default